Search

 But does a 529 affect financial aid?
 It can—though its impact may be less dramatic than you think.
 Some people worry that having money in a 529 reduces the amount of aid a school offers.
 That's by no means a sure thing.
 And there may be steps you can take to minimize reductions to your award.
 Usually, the benefits of a 529 outweigh any negative effects.

-A note on changes starting with 2024-25 financial aid applications: The Free Application for Federal Student Aid (FAFSA) is going through some significant changes that are designed to simplify the application process.
-Although new applications are usually available in October, the FAFSA for the 2024-25 school year may not be available until December 2023.
-The information below reflects changes that will be in effect when the new FAFSA becomes available.
+A note on changes applicable to 2025-26 financial aid applications: The Federal Student Aid is preparing to make some significant changes to the FAFSA.
+Although new applications are usually available in October, the FAFSA for the 2025-26 will be delayed to December 2024.

 What's a 529 education savings plan?

 529 plans are designed to help students and families save and pay for education expenses.
 Some are prepaid tuition plans that let you lock in current prices for future studies at a particular school or university system.
-But the more popular options—called 529 education savings plans—allow you to invest after-tax contributions, accumulate tax-deferred earnings and take tax-free distributions to pay for education-related expenses.
+But 529 education savings plans allow you to invest after-tax contributions, accumulate tax-deferred earnings and take tax-free distributions to pay for education-related expenses.
 Depending on where you live, the plan also may qualify for state income tax deductions and tax credits.

 Every 529 plan has a designated beneficiary—the student whose education it will support—and an account owner, which could be the student, a parent, a grandparent, a family friend or someone else.
 A 529's impact on financial aid eligibility may depend, in part, on who owns the account.